micakce/react-django/README.md

       - /app/frontend/node_modules
     ports:
       - "3000:3000"
+    stdin_open: true
+    tty: true
     environment:
       - NODE_ENV=development
     depends_on:
       - backend
 ```

-Now, run `docker-compose up` and you should be able to see both welcome pages
-again in their corresponding URLs, if you get an error you might need to do
+You might've noticed that in the docker-compose file I hard coded the ARG variables to
+the user and group id of 1000, was the simplest thing to do given that everyone should
+know their id when running the container, I found a few workarounds, but none of them worth it
+for the sake of this post

+Now you can uncomment the commands in the frontend/Dockerfile and run
-`docker-compose build` and then `docker-compose up`, and now it should be ready
+`docker-compose build` and then `docker-compose up`, now you should be able
-to go.
+to see both welcome pages in their respective ports

 ## 1.4 - Connect Fronted with Backend